rjdverse/rjd3revisions/README.md

                                "2022-11-30", "2022-12-31", "2023-01-31", "2023-02-28")
 ```

-Then you can create your vintages, inspect revisions if you want and
+Then you can create your vintages, inspect revisions (optional) and
 make the analysis

 ``` r